 Money and politics and power can feel like really icky words to a Christian.
 We are used to seeing these things being used in ways that do not give honor to God, in ways that cause division and take advantage of the weak and the vulnerable and do harm to God’s creation.
 This is the “dishonest” or “unjust” wealth that Jesus talks about.

-But the truth is that we don’t really have a choice about whether to participate in this game – all of our lives are shaped by money and politics and power whether we like it or not.
-And so Jesus urges us to take a page out of the dishonest manager’s crooked ledger and play that game to the best of our ability.
+But the truth is that we don’t really have a choice about whether to participate in this game.
+We live in this particular economic and political reality, and all of our lives are shaped by money and politics and power whether we like it or not.
+And so Jesus urges us to take a page out of the dishonest manager’s crooked ledger and play that game to the very best of our ability.
 We can’t transcend the systems of this world – we’ve all got debts and bills to pay (Lord knows I do!) – so instead, Jesus invites us to lean in.
 Jesus invites us to play the game, but not for our own selfish interests, instead, he invites us to play for the kingdom of God.

 I think of it like how the ELCA or Thrivent Financial has a pretty considerable amount of wealth stashed and invested in various places.
 But instead of using that wealth to, say, build golden palaces for ourselves, or to make all the pastors millionaires, or whatever, that money gets used for hunger relief and disaster response around the globe, and for local ministry and mission with our neighbors all over the country.
 As a church, we wisely invest and make the most of worldly financial systems so that we may use our resources in God’s service rather than in service of wealth.

-Basically, we’re like Robin Hood – except without the stealing.
-We’re like those knitting grannies; we may seem like good, sweet, innocent, naïve church people, but in reality we are undercover spies, working for God’s agenda of liberation and justice and grace.
+In a sense, we’re like Robin Hood – except without the stealing.
+We’re like those knitting grannies.
+We may seem like good, sweet, innocent, naïve church people, but in reality we are undercover spies, working for God’s agenda of liberation and justice and grace, cleverly using every tool we’ve got to win ground for the kingdom.